tanishagerg/SRNCA/blogpost.md

 |![image](https://user-images.githubusercontent.com/103375681/182706291-569bc34e-f8bb-4607-ad91-e76d29581ad8.png)|![image](https://user-images.githubusercontent.com/103375681/182697757-0dd3c27b-6ad7-4c27-b818-b72b8cb2cd9b.png)|![image](https://user-images.githubusercontent.com/103375681/182693201-0387786a-0c1c-467b-af2b-7df1da2e842a.png)|
 |Pufferfish skin pattern|Gasteria leaf pattern|Cheetah fur pattern|

 One first guess at how animal and plant patterns arise would be that they are hard-coded in deterministic genes.
 That would mean every limb, tooth, and stripe corresponds exactly to its specific description in a gene.
 However, the information storage requirements for this approach would be massive: every cell would have to have the entire blueprint for the entire organism, similar why an uncompressed tif file (where every pixel is described exactly) takes so much storage.
 An “uncompressed genome” describing an animal or plant would be immense, and such an organism’s fitness would likely collapse under the energetic and information-processing needs of such a genome.

 So what if the genomes could a "compressed genome" instead?
 Similar to a compressed tif file, where the images are essentially stored as partial instructions for how to reconstruct the images base on decompression rules (the decompression algorithm here is the other half of the reconstruction instructions).
 Here is where we have a more viable explanation of organismal patterning and development:  encoding of rules for development (e.g. genes describing how to produce and react to a body landscape of diffusing morphogens).

 Mathematician Alan Turing came up with a way to model this, which creates what is now known as a Turing Pattern.
-Through his paper called “The Chemical Basis of Morphogenesis”, he presents a mathmatical system, which is called a “reaction-diffusion model” where two substances spread (diffuse) throughout the system interact with each other (react) and eventually a stable pattern emerges. **If mathmatical rulesets like these are given to all cells to automate the pattern formation in a model, it is called a Cellular Automata. ##[EXPLAIN BETTER HOW IT RELATES TO CAs?]**
+Through his paper called “The Chemical Basis of Morphogenesis”, he presents a mathmatical system, which is called a “reaction-diffusion model” where two substances spread (diffuse) throughout the system interact with each other (react) and eventually a stable pattern emerges. **If mathmatical rulesets like these are given to all cells to automate the pattern formation in a model, it is called a Cellular Automata. ##[I NEEDA EXPLAIN BETTER HOW IT RELATES TO CAs?]**

 More recently, Neural Cellular Automatas (NCAs) have been created, including a work by **Niklasson et al. [is this the correct name?] published in distill [(https://distill.pub/selforg/2021/textures/)]. **NCA models preserve the local dynamics of rule-based CA (and many physical systems besides), but use neural networks in place of rules based on logical or mathematical functions as in a conventional CA. Texture NCA can learn textures by iteratively updating the parameters of its layers via backpropagation.**